dsapir4422/Cascode_opamp_with_floating_current_mirror/README.md

 <img width="550" alt="image" align=left src="https://github.com/user-attachments/assets/fd32952f-07f1-4ce8-bd15-0ded17188d0f">

 <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br>
-* M0,1 are used as gm stage an therefore biased with low L for higher gm -> W/L = 10/0.1
+* M0,1 are used as gm stage, therefore biased with low L for higher gm -> W/L = 10/0.1
 * M3,4 are cascode gm stage for higher rout, W/L = 50/1
 * M2 is the tail current which is biased x2 from the floating current mirror such that $I_{bias} = 30[uA]$ for higher gain -> W/L = 20/1
 * M20 (together with M18) are biased as PMOS and NMOS biasing circuit (20/1, 10/1) to copy current for amplifier stage using M2